-SCAMS PROTECTION FROM DOS ATTACKS
+SCAMS PROTECTION FROM DDOS ATTACKS

 Know the signs of an active attack

 Identifying that a DDoS attack is occurring allows for mitigation to be implemented at the earliest opportunity.
 The following symptoms could indicate a DDoS attack on your network:

 - 1 Unusually slow network performance (opening files or accessing websites)

 - 1 Unavailability of a particular website

-- Inability to access any website
+- (1) Inability to access any website

-i in range(1, 1000)

-socket, sys, os

-socket socket (socket

-sys.arc

-+

-"injecting "

-def attack():

-#pid = os.fork()

-close()

-attack()

-A dramatic increase in the number of spam emails received
+- (1) A dramatic increase in the number of spam emails received

 If an active attack is occurring you should make contact with your internet service provider as well as your web host to make them aware and see if they can help you protect your systems.
 You should also contact law enforcement (see page 28).

-Invest in DDoS mitigation

-There are numerous different DDoS mitigation applications available from various suppliers.
+Invest in DDoS mitigation There are numerous different DDoS mitigation applications available from various suppliers.
 These work by analysing data traffic and identifying rogue traffic which is then not allowed to reach the victim server.

-DDoS extortion

-If you are the victim of a DDoS extortion do not pay any demands.
+DDoS extortion If you are the victim of a DDoS extortion do not pay any demands.
 Retain any emails sent by the cyber criminal and report the incident directly to law enforcement (see page 28).

-THE LITTLE BOOK OF CYBER SCAMS (12)

-The term malware refers to malicious software.
+CYBER SCAMS MALWARE The term malware refers to malicious software.
 This is software that is designed to gain unauthorised access to computers or other connected devices, disrupt their normal operation or gather information from them.
-Malware can infect a computer or network from a number of sources including: - (1) Contaminated email attachments. - Infected websites, whether visiting directly or via links shown on emails or social media posts. - From corrupt files stored on external devices such as laptops, mobile telephones or USB sticks, that are attached to the network.
+Malware can infect a computer or network from a number of sources including: - (1) Contaminated email attachments. - (1) Infected websites, whether visiting directly or via links shown on emails or social media posts. - (1) From corrupt files stored on external devices such as laptops, mobile telephones or USB sticks, that are attached to the network.
 Common types of malware Spyware Spyware is designed to steal information about your activity on a computer or other device.
 Spyware can perform a number of functions including recording screen shots or logging keystrokes.
 This enables the criminal to obtain personal information that has been input in to a computer that they can then use themselves, such as internet banking passwords.
-Remote Access Trojans (RATs) are a type of spyware which allows a cyber criminal to remotely connect to infected devices and control them as if they were the authorised user.
-MALWARE CAN INFECT A COMPUTER OR NETWORK FROM A NUMBER OF SOURCES 13) THE LITTLE BOOK OF CYBER SCAMS Ransomware Ransomware is a form of malware that enables cyber criminals to remotely lock down files on a computer or other connected device.
+Remote Access Trojans (RATs) are a type of spyware which allows a cyber criminal to remotely connect to infected devices and control them as if they were the authorised user

+Ransomware Ransomware is a form of malware that enables cyber criminals to remotely lock down files on a computer or other connected device.
 This means that the operator cannot access the locked files on the computer making it unusable.
 Once the files have been locked the criminal will make contact with the victim and offer to unlock them for a fee, the 'ransom'.
 Payment is usually requested via a route which is difficult to trace such as Bitcoin.